 Run the line and the new matrix plot should render in the plot window.
 Save the PDF (export) of the plot.
-Save file as:
+Save and name the file with: yourLastName wb 19 plot2.pdf plot (brecanwb19[2:5])

 End plot matrix #2